 Overwhelm makes you feel defeated before you even begin.
 When a task or goal feels like “too much,” your trust in your ability to succeed wanes.
 Additionally, your self-esteem and self-confidence.
 This is especially true if you don’t have a plan for how to accomplish what you desire.

-Break whatever you want to do, learn, or accomplish, and it feels doable into manageable pieces.
+Break whatever you want to do, learn, or accomplish into manageable pieces.
 Add a system or process for achieving each piece, and the overwhelm disappears.

 If that’s not enough to give you confidence, create a system.
 Set up a process that helps you move forward and tackle each piece individually as part of the entire system.